 Reason about and solve one-variable equations and inequalities.
 6.EE.7. & 6.EE.8.
 EE6.EE.7-8.
-Not Applicable The Extended Standards Educator Committee this standard that are appropriate for this popul nere are no real-world a pplications for Represent and analyze quantitative relationships between dependent and independent variables.
+Not Applicable The Extended Standards Educator Committe this standard that are appropriate for this popul e determined th ation. ere are no real-world a pplications for Represent and analyze quantitative relationships between dependent and independent variables.
 6.EE.9.
 EE6.EE.9.
-Not Applicable The Extended Standards Educator Committee this standard that are appropriate for this population nere are no real-world a pplications for Geometry Solve real-world and mathematical problems involving area, surface area, and volume.
+Not Applicable The Extended Standards Educator Committe this standard that are appropriate for this popul e determined th ation. ere are no real-world a pplications for Geometry Solve real-world and mathematical problems involving area, surface area, and volume.
 EE6.G.1.
 Demonstrate area.
 Level IV AA Students will: EE6.G.1.
 Calculate the area of triangles, quadrilaterals, and polygons using a NAME FIGURE AREA 6.G.1.
-Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems.
-Level III A EE6.G.1. rectangle the area of Level II A EE6.G.1. identify w Ex.
-Which TRIANGLE M h b $A = \frac{b \times h}{2}$ the area of a square.
-Level II AA Students will: PARALLELOGRAM E h b F $A = b \times h$ Level I AA Students will: EE6.G.1.
+Find the area of right triangles, other triangles, special quadrilaterals, and polygons by composing into rectangles or decomposing into triangles and other shapes; apply these techniques in the context of solving real-world and mathematical problems. form Lev EE6 rect formula.
+Level III AA Students will: EE6.G.1.
+Decompose a parallelogram into a rectangle or quadrilateral and triangles: find TRIANGLE M h b P $A = \frac{b \times h}{2}$ the area of a square.
+PARALLELOGRAM $A = b \times h$ identify which shape has a larger area.
+Ex.
+Which shape has a larger area, a square or a pentagon?
+RHOMBUS b $A = b \times h$ Level I AA Students will: EE6.G.1.
 Identify triangles and squares, and indicate correctly the shaded area.
-RECTANGLE L w $A = L \times w$ SQUARE $A = l^2$ TRAPEZOID M B R $A = \frac{(B+b) \times h}{2}$
+RECTANGLE w L $A = L \times w$ SQUARE 1 $A = l^2$ TRAPEZOID M B R h N b p $A = \frac{(B+b) \times h}{2}$